killthebuddh4/gadfly/README.md

 - one analogous to "what am i supposed to do"

 In a `block` the thing you're supposed to do sometimes depends on what to do next, but not always. sometimes you're computing a value to be used later on, sometimes you're just generating a side effect.

+I guess if you think of:

+do f
+do g with f
+do h with g

+return

+as

+return f(g(h(data)))

+then you avoid the ambiguity.
+Does it make sense for us to try to avoid the ambiguity?